Skip to main content

 select _irowts, interp(current) from meters range('2020-01-01 10:00:00', '2020-01-01 10:30:00') every(1s) fill(linear);

-_IROWTS_ORIGIN The _irowts_origin pseudocolumn can only be used with the interp function, is not supported in stream computing, and is only applicable for FILL types PREV/NEXT/NEAR.
+_IROWTS_ORIGIN The _irowts_origin pseudocolumn can only be used with the interp function, and is only applicable for FILL types PREV/NEXT/NEAR.
 It returns the timestamp column of the original data used by the interp function.
 If there are no values within the range, it returns NULL.

 select _iorwts_origin, interp(current) from meters range('2020-01-01 10:00:00', '2020-01-01 10:30:00') every(1s) fill(NEXT);